 - Go to the Supreme Court of Canada, the country’s highest court; or

 - Submit a s.
 696.1 application to the Minister of Justice on the basis that the case represents a miscarriage of justice.

 Right to Appeal

-Note that a convicted person only has an automatic right to appeal to the Supreme Court of Canada if the decision reached at the Court of Appeal level is not unanimous.
+A convicted person only has an automatic right to appeal to the Supreme Court of Canada if the decision reached at the Court of Appeal level is not unanimous.
 Otherwise, the convicted person must seek “leave to appeal” (i.e. permission to appeal) to have his or her matter heard by the Supreme Court of Canada.
-The permission can either be granted or denied.
-If the permission is granted, the convicted person can appeal to the Supreme Court of Canada.

 - Direct a new trial to any court that the Minister thinks proper; or